-A story of how an Azerbaijani family ended up straddling the conflict
+A story of how an Azerbaijani family ended up on both sides of the conflict

 An azerbaijani family trapped in a cramped room